Users and groups. Integration with LDAP/Active Directory

 # User profile

-Change a user’s status to "active" or "inactive" (see below).
-Such users will be displayed semi-transparent with a gray status in the general list.
+With the Active checkbox, you can change a user’s status to "active" or "inactive" (see below).
+Such users will be displayed semi-transparent in the general list with a grey status.

-The name you have entered will be displayed in the address book of other users.
-This field, as well as the username indicated at step 3, is prefilled.
-However, the field value can be changed.
+Display name is another required field which will be displayed in the address book of other users.
+This field is pre-filled with the username entered during Step 3.
+However, its value can be changed.

-User groups.
-Click the arrow icon to view existing groups on your TrueConf Server instance.
-To add a user to one or more groups, check the box on the left of each group name.
+In the Groups drop-down list, you can add a user to the selected groups.
+Click on the arrow icon to view the list of groups available on the server.
+To add a user to one or more groups, just check the box to the left of a group name.

 If necessary, you can enter the user’s phone numbers.
 One can call any of these numbers by clicking on it in the user profile section of TrueConf client application.

-If SIP telephony is used, you can enter a number for making SIP calls in this field.
-Then, the corresponding field will be displayed in the user profile in TrueConf client application.
-When a user clicks on this number, the call will be started in the format
+If SIP telephony is used, it is possible to specify a SIP call number in the corresponding field.
+If you do it, this field will be displayed in the user profile in TrueConf client application.
+When a user clicks on this field, the call will be started in the format

 #sip:<number>